-To remove the diskette drive or to change the system board component under the diskette drive bay:
+To remove the diskette drive :

-- 1. Disconnect the power and signal cables from the diskette drive. - 2.
-Remove the three screws that secure the diskette drive. - 3.
-Pull the diskette drive backward from the front of the unit and pick it up to remove it.
+- Disconnect the power and signal cables from the diskette drive. - ☐ Remove the screw that secure the diskette drive holder. - □ Pull the diskette drive backward from the front of the unit and pick it up to remove it from the securing slide.